rey/reyhan.org/_posts/2014-02-10-how-i-compose-my-newsletter.md

 ### Good things!

 * Jekyll provides a handy way of generating only valid, essential HTML markup for your TinyLetter newsletter.
 In my experience WYSIWYG editors have a bad habit of creating surplus and spurious HTML tags.
-* Own your platform: if anything happens to Tinyletter you have your own archive of newsletters, hosted on your own domain.
+* Own your platform: if anything happens to TinyLetter you have your own archive of newsletters, hosted on your own domain.

 [^1]:
 I keep my draft newsletter in Simplenote as I make heavy use of the Simplenote web, iPad and iPhone apps.
 It's readily available wherever I'm consuming internet.